 NCL and Variants

 Though I have many ships I really like, probably my favorite ship across all of SFB is the NCL.
 One of the most frustrating things about that ship though (besides the 4-6 breakdown), is that the first thing ADB did when designing variants was to strip off the photons.
 And usually this was totally needless.
-Fortunately, I was successful in getting the two most important variants changed to put the photons back in, the NVS and NAC, but failed with the LAT.
+Fortunately, I was successful in getting the two most important variants changed to put some photons back in, the NVS and NAC, but failed with the LAT.
 So here is the LAT and a few others.

 And that 4-6 breakdown never made much sense either.
 It is just a disk with close mounted engines.
 It should be incredibly stable.
 What would make more sense is to make the CA's breakdown 4-6 (what with the thin "neck" and long skinny engine pylons) and the NCL's breakdown 5-6.
 That breakdown is just bizarre.

-New Strike Cruiser (NVS): This version of the NVS keeps the full weapons load of the NCL.
+New Strike Carrier (NVS): This version of the NVS keeps the full weapons load of the NCL.
 (Yes, it only has a single drone, but then the D5V doesn't have any!)
 Every single other carrier variant always adds a few boxes to reflect the changes wrought by a massively increased shuttle bay.
 Why must the Federation NVS/NCL fail to do this?
 Using this extra space allows the NVS to retain the full photon armament of the NCL.
 This ship also has four balcony positions on its shuttle bay. (ssd)

 New Aegis Cruiser-R (NAR): This what the NER would look like when based on the NAC instead of the NEC.
 It chews up plasmas just like the NER, but now has some offensive punch with two photons and still has the rear drone rack. (ssd)

 New Drone Cruiser (NSD): While the Federation has proved to be completely capable of making stupid decisions, this seems a bit egregious.
 Having a drone cruiser that can also function as the fleet scout is a tremendous tactical advantage, plus it is now able to perform bombardment missions alone, instead of wasting valuable scout ships.
-Also, most other drone ships can magically add extra drone racks (e.g. F5D), why can the Federation?
+Also, most other drone ships can magically add extra drone racks (e.g. F5D), why can't the Federation?
 This is a much more useful version of the NCD. (ssd)

 New Mine Sweeper (NMS): I have always felt the NMS was a crummy ship, especially when compared to the original MS. This version of the NMS fixes those faults and makes some significant improvements.
 Two of the drone racks are type E; they are used to destroy multiple mines per turn.
 The other two remained type G for drone defense.
 A pair of Ph-Gs would have been nice (in the forward bank), but those are used exclusively on carrier escorts. (ssd)